habibcilmd-cardiologist/dr-cil/content/en/services/permanent-pacemaker/index.md

       answer: "Check-ups are generally recommended every 6-12 months.
 More frequent monitoring is possible with remote monitoring systems."
 ---

 A permanent pacemaker is a small electronic device used to treat slow heartbeat (bradycardia) or conduction disorders.
 This device, placed under the chest skin, ensures the heart beats regularly.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in pacemaker implantation and uses the most current technologies.

 ## What is a Pacemaker?